saas

 How to discover and manage shadow IT

-Use cybersecurity technologies such as attack surface management (ASM) tools to monitor your internet-facing IT assets and discover shadow IT as it is adopted.
+Leverage attack surface management (ASM) tools to detect internet-facing assets and identify Shadow IT as it emerges.
+Once discovered, IT teams can:

 Protect your organizations from the risks of shadow IT